Salomon Kalou

-Salomon Armand Magloire Kalou (born 5 August 1985) is an Ivorian professional footballer who plays as a forward and winger for Djiboutian club Arta/Solar7.
+Salomon Armand Magloire Kalou (born 5 August 1985) is an Ivorian former professional footballer who played as a forward or winger.

-He previously played for Feyenoord from 2003 to 2006 and Chelsea from 2006 to 2012.
-While at Chelsea, he won numerous honours, including the Premier League, the UEFA Champions League, four FA Cups and the League Cup.
-Upon the expiry of his contract at Chelsea, he moved on a free transfer in July 2012 to Lille, where he spent two seasons before moving to Hertha BSC for an undisclosed fee.
-He played 172 games and scored 53 goals in six seasons in the German capital.
+He started his career with local club ASEC Mimosas.
+He moved to Feyenoord in 2003, becoming a key player for the team in the 2004–05 and 2005–06 Eredivisie, scoring 35 goals in 67 appearances.
+He moved Chelsea in 2006.
+During his six seasons with Chelsea, he won numerous honours, including the Premier League, the UEFA Champions League, four FA Cups and the League Cup.
+He moved on a free transfer in July 2012 to Lille, where he spent two seasons before moving to Hertha BSC for an undisclosed fee.
+He played 172 games and scored 53 goals in six seasons for Hertha.
+He played one season with Brazilian team Botafogo.

 A full international for the Ivory Coast since 2007, Kalou amassed 93 international caps and represented his country at two FIFA World Cups, six Africa Cup of Nations tournaments and the 2008 Olympics.
 He was part of their teams that won the continental title in 2015 and came runners-up in 2012.

 Club career

 Early career

 Kalou was born in Oumé.
-Like his older brother Bonaventure Kalou, he began his career in local club Mimosas before moving to Europe.
+Like his older brother, Bonaventure, he began his career with local club ASEC Mimosas, before moving to Europe.
 He signed for Feyenoord in 2003 and in 2004, he was loaned to Feyenoord's "satellite club", Excelsior.

 Kalou then returned to Feyenoord and played in the Dutch top flight Eredivisie for two seasons from 2004 to 2006.
 During his time with the Rotterdam-based club, he scored 35 goals in 67 league appearances, also winning the Johan Cruijff Award in 2005 as the most promising young talent of the season.
 Kalou, together with Dirk Kuyt, were affectionately known as "K2" by Feyenoord fans and the Dutch media, a play on the words of K3, a Belgian pop band.

 Kalou was linked to several other clubs, including Auxerre, the French team his brother played for.